 To sign up to the Ruth Miskin Training newsletter, simply click here.

-In Classes 3 and 4, the majority of our learning in English stems from our class novels.
-Class 2 children begin novel study when they have secured their phonics knowledge.
+In Adventurers and Navigators (Year 3, 4, 5 and 6), the majority of our learning in English stems from our class novels.
+Pathfinders (Yea 1 and 2) begin novel study when they have secured their phonics knowledge.

 We recognise the power and opportunity created from reading engaging texts, which we always choose with great care.
 It is human nature to love a good story; our aim is to excite and engage our learners in deep thinking about reading comprehension strategies.